 Alec may be young, but he’s done a great job on this DIY truck bed camper.
 He created a custom build with only $2,200.

-One unique feature is the hydraulic lift bed that creates more floor space during the daytime.
+One unique feature is the hydraulic lift bed which creates more floor space during the daytime.
 He also installed battery-powered overhead lights and a propane-style portable heater.

 You enter the camper with a short, residential-style door that even has a deadbolt lock.
 And rather than investing in expensive siding and roofing, Alec used a unique Japanese wood-burning technique to protect his hard work from the rain.